sapcc/limes/docs/operators/config.md

 #### Capacity balance

-The capacity balance is defined as
+When pool capacity is split between the `share_capacity` and `snapshot_capacity` resources, Limes will first allocate capacity to both resources according to the global resource demand (i.e. the usage, unused commitments, and pending commitments, in that order, across all projects).

+At that point, if there is unallocated capacity left over, it is distributed according to the `capacity_balance` parameter, such that

 ```
-snapshot_capacity = capacity_balance * share_capacity,
+extra_snapshot_capacity = capacity_balance * extra_share_capacity,
 ```

-that is, there is `capacity_balance` as much snapshot capacity as there is share capacity.
+that is, there is `capacity_balance` as much extra snapshot capacity as there is extra share capacity.
 For example, `capacity_balance = 0.5` means that the capacity for snapshots is half as big as that for shares, meaning that shares get 2/3 of the total capacity and snapshots get the other 1/3.

 ### `manual`